 That will always give you some perspective.
 Even if it makes you a more reckless person, perhaps that's who you're actually supposed to be.

 13. Change in life is ridiculously slow and gradual, often almost unnoticeable until you hit a snag.
 We often overestimate what we can do in a year, but underestimate what is possible in 2–3.

 I think one of the best metaphors for this is actually school.
-Things tend not to change in one day, they take years of studying, small little things everyday that add up to be your life.
-The only real important dates in school are your exams, which are maybe 5% of your time spent there.
+Things tend not to change in one day, they take years of studying, small little things every day that add up to be your life.
+The only really important dates in school are your exams, which are maybe 5% of your time spent there.
 You spend 95% of your time preparing for that other 5%.
-The student that spent an hour extra everyday studying will most likely always do better on the final exam.
+The student that spent an hour extra every day studying will most likely always do better on the final exam.
 It’s the little things that add up to big things.